TawhidHassan/TawhidHassan/README.md

 - 🔭 I’m currently working on a E-commerce  web site!
 - 🌱 I’m currently learning Ai and how to implement on android
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to resarc new releases gadgets, App, Software
+- 💪 Main Aim: I want to create an project which run all platfrome(Meran,lamp,Android,flutter),in sort make full eco-       system

 ### Connect with me: